the robotics of human, robotics for humans

 "Virtual physiotherapist" helps paralysed patients exercise using computer games

-In a new study published in PLOS ONE, researchers from Imperial College London have shown that using the device increased the proportion of paralysed stroke patients able to direct movements on a tablet screen by 50 per cent compared to standard methods.
+In a new study published in PLOS ONE, researchers from Human Robotics Group have shown that using the device increased the proportion of paralysed stroke patients able to direct movements on a tablet screen by 50 per cent compared to standard methods.
 Read the articles published on the Imperial website and in the Sun.

 Pizza smart tech helps stroke patients regain their mobility